Skip to main content

 • Insurance

-• Represented individuals in cases where personal assets at risk, beyond insurance proceeds
+• Cases where personal assets at risk, beyond insurance policy limits

-• Represented owner of adjacent property that allegedly caused water damage to plaintiffs' business, resulting in claims of almost $1 million in lost future business profits, lost business sale and lost past business profits
+• Property owner allegedly caused water damage to business, resulting in claims of almost $1 million in lost future and past business profits and lost opportunity to sell business

-• Represented individual in claim for breach of guarantee based on alleged defaulted franchise license agreement, not covered by any insurance policy since guarantee alleged to have been signed in personal capacity
+• Alleged defaulted franchise license agreement, not covered by insurance, since guarantee alleged to have been signed in personal capacity

 • Life Sciences